-Also, remember those good people will do their best to listen and understand, you don’t need to explain to those not interested.
+Also, remember those genuine people will do their best to listen and understand.
+You don’t need to explain to those not interested.
 Once we open up to our own vulnerabilities and insecurities, accept ourselves for who we are and heal them, it’s easier to open up to others, it’s easier to explain to others, and good people will connect with you, or at least try to understand your point of view.
-Remember you only have to tell people what you are comfortable with telling, things like I had a difficult childhood, behind closed doors, and scars I have to heal.
+Remember, you only have to tell people what you are comfortable with telling, things like I had a difficult childhood, behind closed doors, and scars I have to heal.
 That friend wasn’t a true friend, and I couldn’t work with that boss, so I had to get a new job.

-If the narcissist is smearing your name, step out of the picture and leave them to it, the gossip fades so much faster when you’re not reacting to anyone, I understand this is difficult when they are coming at you from all angles with so many soul-destroying games, it’s our instincts to want to defend ourselves, the best defensive with these kinds of people is simply not to play, not giving them any of your time or energy, focusing on you and your new life.
-It is hard when living in fear, the more you call the authorities if needed, the more you step away from the games, the easier it becomes, trying to explain to authorities that don’t seem to understand can be hard, just stick with you’re in fear of your life and safety, when you start going around in circles trying to explain, just explain you’re in fear of your life and safety and you want the authorities to help.
+If the narcissist is smearing your name, step out of the picture and leave them to it, the gossip fades so much faster when you’re not reacting to anyone.
+I understand this isn’t easy when they are coming at you from all angles with so many soul-destroying games.
+It’s our instinct to want to defend ourselves.
+The best defensive with these kinds of people is simply not to play, not giving them any of your time or energy, focusing on you and your new life.
+It is hard when living in fear.
+The more you call the authorities if needed, the more you step away from the games, the easier it becomes.
+Trying to explain to authorities that don’t seem to understand can be hard.
+Just stick with you’re in fear of your life and safety.
+When you start going around in circles trying to explain, just explain you’re in fear of your life and safety, and you want the authorities to help.

 Seeking help with those who haven’t lived it, most can not pinpoint what’s wrong or what you need help with.
-Finding those who understand how you feel, and validated the things you’ve been through, helps give more clarity, that your not alone, good people to care for you, and how you feel is normal.
+Finding those who understand how you feel, and validated the things you’ve been through, helps give more clarity that you are not alone, good people to care for you, and how you feel is normal.

-Then we are left with the negative talk that the narcissist has repeated time and time again, because we are so used to being spoken to in that way, most often we begin to talk to ourselves in that way, bringing ourselves down, they negative talk is played on repeat within our minds, often bringing ourselves down and sabotaging our own success, as hurtful as the narcissist is and as damaging as they are, sometimes it’s due to them being the scapegoat or victim of narcissistic abuse, and it all they know, a survival instinct that kicked In as a young child and stayed through excessive psychological abuse, the only real way to stop this going from family generation to generation is to stop it within you, remember it did not start with you.
-If it’s your parent, partner, boss, friend that narcissist will not end with you, however, you can stop it for you.
+Then we are left with the negative talk that the narcissist has repeated time and time again because we are so used to being spoken to in that way, most often we begin to talk to ourselves in that way, bringing ourselves down, they negative talk is played on repeat within our minds, often bringing ourselves down and sabotaging our own success, as hurtful as the narcissist is and as damaging as they are, sometimes it’s due to them being the scapegoat or victim of narcissistic abuse, and it all they know, a survival instinct that kicked In as a young child and stayed through excessive psychological abuse, the only real way to stop this going from family generation to generation is to stop it within you, remember it did not start with you.
+If it’s your parent, partner, boss, a friend, that narcissist will not end with you.
+However, you can stop it for yourself.

 You are learning how to recreate your inner voice to how you’d like people to speak to you, and how you should talk to yourself, if you’re a people pleaser, a hurt person who tries to help people, speaking to yourself how you choose to speak to others and lift them up.